Isospectral Graph Transformations, Spectral Equivalence, and Global Stability of Dynamical Networks: Introduction

 Such transforms provide a new tool for the study of the interplay between the structure (topology) and dynamics of dynamical networks.
-Much as general dynamical systems are investigated via change of coordinates, isospectral network transforms introduce a mechanism for rearranging the specific (graph) structure of a system while preserving its dynamics in an essential way.
+Much as general dynamical systems are investigated via change of coordinates, isospectral network transforms introduce a mechanism for rearranging the specific (graph) structure of a system while preserving the networks dynamics in an essential way.
 By so doing the original network's dynamics can be investigated by studying the transformed dynamical network.
-Specifically, we generalize the results given in \cite{Afriamovich07,Afriamovich10} by showing in this paper that the existence of a global attracting fixed point of a network can be established by investigating one of its expansions when direct investigation of the network does not.
+The main result of this technique is the following.

+\begin{theorem3} If an expansion of a dynamical network has a globally attracting fixed point then the network itself has a globally attracting fixed point.
+Moreover, determining whether a dynamical network has a global attractor is more easily done by analyzing an expansion rather than the original network. \end{theorem3}

+That is, the method of dynamical network expansion provides a new efficient tool for establishing the global stability of dynamical networks.
+Moroever, the result(s) theorem \ref{gafp} and theorem \ref{last} generalize the results given in \cite{Afriamovich07,Afriamovich10}.
+Moreover, as any finite dimension dynamical system with discrete time can be considered a dynamical network this technique can be applied to a very large class of dynamical systems.

 The structure of the paper is as follows.
-In section 2 we present notation and some general definitions.
-Section 3 contains the description of an isospectral graph transformation and results on sequences of such transformations.
-Graph transformations over fixed weight sets and spectral equivalence are treated in section 4.
-The proof of results contained in sections 3 and 4 are then given in section 5.
-In section 6 the behavior of dynamical networks is investigated via dynamical network expansions and the condition of global stability is obtained.
+In section 2 we introduce dynamical networks along with their graph of interactions.
+We then give sufficient conditions under which a dynamical network will have a globally attracting fixed point.
+Section 3 introduces the procedure of an isospectral graph reduction and results on sequences of such transformations.
+Graph transformations that preserve weight sets and spectral equivalence are treated in section 4.
+The proof of the theorems contained in sections 3 and 4 are then given in section 5.
+In section 6 the behavior of dynamical networks is investigated via dynamical network expansions.
 Section 7 contains some concluding remarks.